huwenboshi/s-ldxr/docs/ldscore.md

 * `--out` specifies prefix of the output files.

-### The output
+## Output of S-LDXR

-After executing the command above, 4 files will be created for each chromosome (i.e. 88 files for all 22 chromosomes):
+After executing the command above, S-LDXR creates 4 files for each chromosome (i.e. 88 files for all 22 chromosomes):

 * `<ld score file prefix>.<chrom>_pop1.gz` - LD score files for the 1st